mrkhntr/C2MIPsASM/README.md

 end_loop:      # end of the loop

 ```
 > **Why `j while_cond`?** Think about how an Assembly program runs -- linearly!
 So we must unconditional jump back to the condition to keep our loop structure!
-If did not have the jump our program would go through the loop once, that doesn't sound much like a loop!
+If we did not have the jump our program would go through the loop once, that doesn't sound much like a loop!
 3. Fill in the incrimination steps and condition logic.
 Initialize any counting registers.
 Note the **[inverse logic](#important-note-inverse-logic)** for the conditional!
 ```assembly
 init: li $s0, 0                     # $s0 = 0, init counter